POETSII/tinsel/README.md

 ## 1. Overview

 Efficient communication and low power consumption are two key goals in the construction of scalable computer systems.
-Potentially, both of these requirements can be met using existing commodity hardware components that are fairly straightforward to put together, namely *FPGA development boards*.
+Potentially, both can be achieved using commodity FPGA development boards.
 These boards combine state-of-the-art networking facilities with reconfigurable logic which, when customised to a particular application or application domain, can offer better performance-per-watt than other commodity devices such as CPUs and GPUs.

-However, FPGA-based systems face challenges of their own.
+Despite their potential, FPGA-based systems face challenges.
 Low-level hardware description languages and long synthesis times are major barriers to productivity for application developers.
-An attractive approach for the [POETS Project](https://poets-project.org/about) is therefore to provide a *soft-core overlay architecture* on top of the FPGA logic that can be programmed quickly and easily using standard software languages and tools.
-While this overlay is not customised to a particular POETS *application*, it is at least customised to the POETS application *domain*.
-This is a natural first step because higher levels of customisation, using techniques such as high-level synthesis, are somewhat more ambitous and are in any case likely to reuse components and ideas from the overlay.
+An attractive approach for the [POETS Project](https://poets-project.org/about) is therefore to provide a soft-core overlay architecture on top of the FPGA logic that can be programmed quickly and easily using standard software languages and tools.
+While this overlay is not customised to a particular POETS *application*, it is at least customised to the POETS *application domain*.
+This is a natural first step because higher levels of customisation are more ambitious and would, in any case, reuse components and ideas from the overlay.

 In the remainder of this section we give an overview of our soft-core overlay architecture for POETS, called *Tinsel*.

 ### 1.1 Compute Subsystem

-We have developed our own 32-bit RISC-V core specially for POETS.
-This core is heavily *multithreaded*, supporting up to 32 threads, enabling it to tolerate the inherent latencies of deeply-pipelined FPGA floating-point operations.
+Simulation of the physical world, and large-scale graph analytics, are two of the main target application domains for POETS technology, and this leads to two important requirements on the POETS hardware: floating-point support (for physics calculations) and off-chip memories (for storing large graphs).
+On FPGA, both floating-point operations and off-chip memory accesses are known to introduce significant latency into the system.
+A critical aspect of the design is therefore to tolerate this latency as cleanly as possible.

+In response, we have developed a custom multithreaded processor called Tinsel -- a 32-bit RISC-V floating-point-enabled processor supporting up to 32 threads per core.
+Multithreading allows the processor to stay busy even when some threads are blocked on the result of a latent operation.
+This is achieved while keeping the programming model
+simple: low-level interrupt handlers and software scheduling are not required just to do a floating-point operation or a memory access.
-Multithreading also tolerates the latency of arbitration logic, allowing aggressive sharing of large components such as FPUs and caches between cores.
+Multithreading also tolerates the latency of arbitration logic, allowing efficient sharing of large components such as FPUs and caches between cores.

 At most one instruction per thread is allowed in the core's pipeline at any time, eliminating all control and data hazards.
 This leads to a small, simple, high-frequency design that is able to execute one instruction per cycle provided there are sufficient parallel threads, which we expect to be the case for POETS.
 Custom instructions are provided for sending and receiving messages between threads running on the same core or different cores.

 ### 1.2 Memory Subsystem

-POETS applications will typically process large graph structures and hence require a generous amount of memory.
-But there is no requirement to give applications the illusion of a single shared memory space: message-passing is intended to be the primary communication mechansim.
+Although there is a requirement to support a large amount of memory, it is not necessary to provide the illusion of a single shared memory
+space: message-passing is intended to be the primary communication mechanism.

-To keep the programming model simple, we have opted to use *caches* to optimise access to DRAM rather than *DMA*.
-The Tinsel cache is partitioned by thread id (the hash function combines the thread id with some number of address bits) and permits at most one request per thread to be present in the cache pipeline at any time.
-Consequently, there is no aliasing between threads and all data hazards are eliminated, yielding a simple, non-blocking design that can consume a request on every cycle, even if it is a miss.
-This full-throughput cache can usefully be shared by up to four cores, based on the observation that an typical RISC workload will access data memory once every four instructions.
+To keep the programming model simple, we have opted to use data caches to optimise access to off-chip memory rather than DMA.
+The Tinsel cache can serve requests at full-throughput (one per cycle) and a typical RISC workload will access data memory once every four instructions, so a cache can usefully be shared by up to four cores.
+Provided that threads typically access all the words of cache line before it is evicted, a single DDR3 DRAM can satisfy around 32 cores (assuming most memory access are indeed to DRAM-mapped memory and not the local scratchpad).

 ### 1.3 Communication Subsystem

-One of the challenges in supporting large 64-byte POETS messages is the amount of serialisation/deserialisation required to get a message into/out-of a 32-bit core.
-Our solution is to use a dual-ported memory-mapped *mailbox* with a 32-bit port connected to the core and a much wider port connected to the on-chip network.
+Tinsel provides custom instructions for sending and receiving messages (up to 512 bits in size) between any two threads in the system.
+One of the challenges in supporting such large messages is the amount of serialisation/deserialisation required to get a message into/out-of a 32-bit core.
+Our solution is to use a dual-ported memory-mapped mailbox with a 32-bit port connected to the core and a much wider port connected to the on-chip network.
 The mailbox stores both incoming and outgoing messages.
-A message can be forwarded (received and sent) in a single instruction, which is useful to implement efficient multicasting in software.
+A message can be forwarded (received and sent) with just two instructions, which is useful to implement efficient multicasting in software.
 A single mailbox can be shared between several cores, reducing the size of the on-chip network needed connect the mailboxes together.

 Fundamental to POETS is the ability to scale the hardware to an arbitrary number of cores, and hence we must exploit multiple FPGAs.
 The inter-board serial communication links available on modern FPGAs are both numerous and fast but, like all serial links, some errors are to be expected.
-Even if there is only one bit error in every thousand billion bits (10^12), that is still an error every ten seconds for a 10Gbps link.
 Therefore, on top of a raw link we place a 10Gbps Ethernet MAC, which automatically detects and drops packets containing CRC errors.
 On top of the MAC we place our own window-based reliability layer that retransmits dropped packets.
 The use of